 If employees are keeping the doors open for long to keep themselves warmer, this may affect the temperature in the warehouse.
 Or the temperature protocols may be violated.
 If an employee feels cold inside the warehouse, his efficiency to pick products and perform other operations is also affected.
 In a nutshell, providing equipment to the employees improves their efficiency as well as warehouse operations.

 Use of Automation

-Cold warehouse storage is expensive than other warehouse spaces, as most of the cost is associated with keeping the products at a low temperature constantly.
+Cold warehouse storage is expensive than other warehouse spaces, as most of the cost is constantly associated with keeping the products at a low temperature.
 Here, automation can help the cost down significantly by improving efficiency.
-Such as using Automated Storage and Retrieval System and equipping high-density pallet can make the operations efficient.
+Such as using Automated Storage and Retrieval System and equipping high-density pallets can make the operations efficient.

 Notably, automation also reduces human efforts and help reduces labor cost that can help save on cost.
-Autonomous Guided Vehicles along with automated pallets and depalletizers for shuttling products throughout the warehouse make it possible for a few employees to manage all the operations.
+Autonomous Guided Vehicles and automated pallets, and depalletizers for shuttling products throughout the warehouse make it possible for a few employees to manage all the operations.
 The advantages of automation go beyond cost-saving.

 Best Equipment for Cold

 The equipment used in a cold warehouse should be designed for the cold.
 For example, using or operating a touchscreen when you are wearing a heavy glove is difficult.
 For this very reason, cold storage warehouse equipment needs to be designed with buttons that can be operated through gloves.
 When you move a device from one temperature zone to another, it can easily short out.
 This should also be kept in mind while procuring the equipment for a cold storage warehouse.